Pretexting: Reverse social engineering

 Reverse social engineering is a more specific example of pretexting.
 It is a non-electronic form of social engineering where the attacker creates a pretext where the user is manipulated into contacting the attacker first, versus the other way around.

 Typically, reverse engineering attacks involve the attacker advertising their services as a type of technical aid, establishing credibility.
 Then, the victim is tricked into contacting the attacker after seeing advertisements, without the attacker directly contacting the victim in the first place.
 Once an attacker successfully accomplishes a reverse social engineering attack, then a wide range of social engineering attacks can be established due to the falsified trust between the attacker and the victim (for example, the attacker can give the victim a harmful link and say that it is a solution to the victim's problem.
 Due to the connection between the attacker and the victim, the victim will be inclined to believe the attacker and click on the harmful link).

 Social aspect

 Pretexting was and continues to be seen as a useful tactic in social engineering attacks.
 According to researchers, this is because they don't rely on technology (such as hacking into computer systems or breaching technology).
 Pretexting can occur online, but it is more reliant on the user and the aspects of their personality the attacker can utilize to their advantage.
 Attacks that are more reliant on the user are harder to track and control, as each person responds to social engineering and pretexting attacks differently.
 Directly attacking a computer, however, can take less effort to solve, since computers relatively work in similar ways.
 There are certain characteristics of users that attackers pinpoint and target.
 In academia, some common characteristics are:

 Prized

-If the victim is "prized", it means that he/she has some type of information that the social engineer desires.
+If the victim is "prized", it means that one has some type of information that the social engineer desires.